An amazing opportunity has emerged, with the potential to change everything for the Blue Dot campaign and environmental rights in Canada.

 What this means for our campaign:

-Until now, our campaign has focused on building a groundswell of support for environmental rights, mainly through securing municipal declarations (currently numbering 158, representing almost half of Canada’s population!).
+Until now, our campaign has focused on building a groundswell of support for environmental rights, mainly through securing municipal declarations (currently numbering 160, representing almost half of Canada’s population!).
 Since last fall, we have also pursued a new law, a federal environmental bill of rights.
 The idea is to establish an overarching framework that would guide all environmental laws, in addition to establishing basic principles surrounding the right to a healthy environment.
-This would ensure consistency and best practices common to all of these laws, such as public participation, access to information and transparency.

 The new CEPA recommendations however, provide an opportunity to get the right to a healthy environment fast-tracked within an existing law.
 This is exciting!